-This lesson will focus on how to use your bag valve mask, why we might use it instead of the traditional mouth to mask rescue technique, and any concerns that may come with using a bag valve mask.
+This lesson will focus on how to use your bag valve mask, why we might use it instead of the traditional mouth to mask rescue technique, and any concerns that may come with using a bag valve mask (BVM).

-Pro Tip #1: If you only have the adult-size bag-mask, it is not recommended to use on infants or children.
-Only use the appropriately sized bag valve mask.
+Pro Tip #1: If you only have the adult-size bag valve system, it is not recommended to use on infants or children.
+Giving too much air can cause trauma to the lungs as well as a decrease in blood flow to the heart.
+Therefore, for best patient care, using the appropriately sized bag valve for each patient is recommended.

 Some aspects to be aware of concerning bag valve masks: